 - 15.3.1.
 Explicit documentation of the access to information and information resources that will be granted to vendors for a particular engagement; - 15.3.2.
-Processes and procedures for monitoring adherence to established information security requirements for each type of vendor and type of access, including third party review and product validation; - 15.3.3.
-Controls established to ensure the integrity of the information or information processing provided by either party; - 15.3.4.
-Incident handling procedures and contingencies associated with vendor access including responsibilities of both the organization and vendors; - 15.3.5.
-Controls established to ensure the availability of the information or information processing provided by either party; - 15.3.6.
-Conditions under which information security requirements and controls will be documented in an agreement signed by both parties; and - 15.3.7.
+Language in vendor contracts concerning cybersecurity/information security awareness training; - 15.3.3.
+Processes and procedures for monitoring adherence to established information security requirements for each type of vendor and type of access, including third party review and product validation; - 15.3.4.
+Controls established to ensure the integrity of the information or information processing provided by either party; - 15.3.5.
+Incident handling procedures and contingencies associated with vendor access including responsibilities of both the organization and vendors; - 15.3.6.
+Controls established to ensure the availability of the information or information processing provided by either party; - 15.3.7.
+Conditions under which information security requirements and controls will be documented in an agreement signed by both parties; and - 15.3.8.
 Procedures for managing the transition of information, information processing facilities and anything else that needs to be moved, and ensuring that information security is maintained throughout the transition period.